Classification Under Strategic Self-Selection: Introduction

 To restrict this power, we propose to enforce a certain independence criterion, which draws connections to the literature on fairness.
 Our main result here is that this ensures that applications adhere to a natural, classifier-independent `ordering', which relies only on the innate group-level base rate.
 We show how this can allow a social planner to implement affirmative action policies using targeted subsidies. \squeeze

-We then switch gears, and turn to proposing a practical method for learning under strategic self selection, which is differentiable and can therefore be optimized using standard gradient methods.
-Our first step is to model self-selection in the objective using per-example weights, where $w_i=1$ if candidate $i$ applies, and $w_i=0$ if she does not.
-Then, we show how these weights can be effectively `smoothed', so that gradients can be passed through application decisions.
+We then switch gears and turn to proposing a practical method for learning under strategic self selection.
+Our method is differentiable and so can be optimized using gradient methods.
+Our first step is to model self-selection in the objective using per-example weights, where $w_i=1$ if candidate $i$ applies, and $w_i=0$ if she does not; importantly, these weights depend on the learned classifier.
+We then show how weights can be effectively `smoothed', so that gradients can be passed through application decisions.
 The challenge is that applications depend on precision, which in turn depends on the predictions of the classifier that is being optimized.
 For this we propose a differentiable proxy for (conditional) precision, and provide an effective implementation.
-We conclude with an empirical demonstration of our approach in a semi-synthetic experimental setting that uses real data and simulated self-selective behavior. \squeeze
+We conclude with an empirical demonstration of our approach in a semi-synthetic experimental setting that uses real data and simulated self-selective behavior.
+Code is publicly available at \url{https://github.com/Ysommer/GKSC-ICML}. \squeeze